pixfumy/racemod/README.md

 - The rates on a seed can be checked automatically by throwing an end portal frame block with Q

 This mod requires Legacy Fabric 0.12.12+.

+Racemod is for tournament competitors.
+If you're a seedfinder, put both racemod and [Seedfinder's Mod](https://github.com/pixfumy/seedfinders-mod) into your mods folder.
+The latter of which lets you check and manipulate standardized RNG using commands.